 Provide technical assistance to municipalities to assess the flood and erosion risks facing their drinking water and wastewater systems and identify potential mitigation improvements

 Establish a state level individual assistance program to provide financial assistance to uninsured or underinsured households impacted by disasters not federally declared.
+Program should incorporate Community Action Agencies and supporting networks to ensure assistance is received expeditiously by those that need it most.